PathFundV2 Trading 14.2% Lower Over Last 7 Days (PATH)

 - Tarality (TARAL) traded down 11.3% against the dollar and now trades at $0.0007 or 0.00000004 BTC.

-PathFundV2 launched on April 1st, 2022.
+PathFundV2’s genesis date was April 1st, 2022.
 PathFundV2’s total supply is 100,000,000 tokens and its circulating supply is 97,007,753 tokens.
-PathFundV2’s official website is pathfund.net.
+The official website for PathFundV2 is pathfund.net.
 PathFundV2’s official Twitter account is @pathfund and its Facebook page is accessible here.
 The Reddit community for PathFundV2 is https://reddit.com/r/pathfund.

 Buying and Selling PathFundV2

 It is usually not presently possible to purchase alternative cryptocurrencies such as PathFundV2 directly using U.S. dollars.
-Investors seeking to acquire PathFundV2 should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase PathFundV2 using one of the exchanges listed above.
+Investors seeking to acquire PathFundV2 should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Gemini or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase PathFundV2 using one of the aforementioned exchanges.

 Receive News & Updates for PathFundV2 Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for PathFundV2 and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.